jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 Commands:

-- !thanks - this resets the conversation, as a larger conversation costs more money, just say !thanks when you're done a topic to save money.
+- !thanks - this resets the conversation, as a larger conversation costs more money, just say !thanks when you're done a topic to wipe conversation history and save money.
 - !search - enter something you want the bot to search google for and comment on, eg '!search what will the weather be in chicago tomorrow?' it will create it's own search term, scrape the top 3 websites from a google search, then answer your original question based on the info it finds.
 VERY useful.
 - !summarize - summarizes a link provided (the first 2000 words at least), eg !summarize https://example.com/
 - !prompt - describe a picture, and the bot will create a massive prompt to be used in image gen software, or with the !image prompt (2cents per pic!)